Frail and Fragile: What Frailty Signals About The Way You’re Aging

 Given the vulnerability of patients with frailty, it’s important to understand what’s happening and to take account of what can be done in response, to help build strength and resilience as well as to consider the impact that health challenges may pose.
 While genetics and age do play a role in the appearance of frailty, it’s also clear that previous lifestyle behaviors will have had an impact, and that adjustments can help build strength and energy.
 There are various tests and instruments to measure the level of frailty in someone, and a geriatrician or primary care physician might want to assess a patient for frailty before proposing or clearing a patient for an intervention such as surgery or chemotherapy.

 An exercise routine is one recommended way to help build up the resilience and energy for a person suffering from frailty.
-While there are clinical trials currently underway to develop medications to combat frailty, most experts currently recommend both physical movements such as walking along with a strength training program as a way to halt or even reverse some of the symptoms.
-A recent review article in the New England Journal of Medicine recommends that community-dwelling older adults who are combating frailty undertake both exercise along with oral nutritional supplementation to help halt the frailty and minimize associated risks, which include falls.
+While clinical trials are underway to develop medications to combat frailty, most experts currently recommend both physical movement such as walking, and a strength training program to halt or even reverse some of the symptoms.
+A recent review article in the New England Journal of Medicine recommends that community-dwelling older adults who are combating frailty undertake both exercise and oral nutritional supplementation to help halt the frailty and minimize associated risks, including falls.
 Exercises such as yoga and Tai Chi are also said to help protect against frailty and reduce its effects.
 A post from Johns Hopkins suggests combatting frailty with physical activity most days of the week (again, walking combined with strength training is recommended) in addition to eating a healthy diet (protein intake is important) and keeping your mind active and engaged.